GoPro Hero 11 Black Mini

 Given the novel interaction model we had to iterate on given the limited hardware affordances, prototyping was essential to getting things just right.
 Unable to get an actual unit deep into the design process, motion prototypes served a key purpose in demonstrating the button jujitsu that would be thrust upon users.

-First-run experience and firmware updates
+OOBE and firmware updates

 The Mini was one of the first cameras released that required a mandatory firmware update out of the box.
 Normally, not a big deal this flow took a lot of fine tuning to model the interactions clearly - if you choose the wrong language that could be really tough to correct if the interactions weren't clear.

-Navigating camera settings and modes
+camera settings + capture modes

 The camera has two main modes.
 Easy - which has a set of capture resolutions pre-set that can just be cycled through.
 The hope was that, for most users, this would be the primary mode of the camera.
 Pro - which unlocked all of the knobs and dials normally found in a GoPro Black camera.
 Below is as small subset of the pro architecture, this was actually about 5x larger given all the possible states.

-Auto upload to the Quik iOS / Android app
+Auto upload via the Quik native app

 Visual and audio hardware feedback